 Don’t just make boring snow globes, make exciting ones!
 Make your Christmas a chemistry Christmas with this DIY bubbling snow globe!

-We’re big fans of STEM activities, so of course we want our Christmas activities to be as science and STEM-themed as possible.
+We’re big fans of Christmas STEM activities, so of course we want our Christmas activities to be as science and STEM-themed as possible.
+Christmas STEM activities are so much fun!
 We decided to make homemade snow globes, but rather than let the snow drift down, we wanted our globes to bubble.
 With a little STEM thinking, our snow globes turned into bubbling magic.

-Learn how to make your own bubbling snow globe below!
+Learn how to make your own bubbling snow globe as an engineering activity for kids below!

 Chemistry Christmas: DIY Bubbling Snow Globe